EbonyGunwhy/Ferret/README.md

 1. Place the following import statements at the top of your model library file.
 These 2 module imports are mandatory for model definition.
-Although *LineColours* will only be mandatory if you need to define model parameter(s).
+Although *LineColours* will only be mandatory if you need to define model parameter(s). *LineColours* provides an easy means of defining line style and colour when plotting variables on a graph.

         from SupportModules.Model import Model, ModelParameter, ModelConstant, ModelVariable from SupportModules.GraphSupport import LineColours